yosefw/yosefw.github.io/projects/open-pension/index.md

 In Israel, all employees are required by law to transfer a part of their salary to a pension fund.
 These funds are managed by institutional investors, mostly private insurance companies.
 These funds therefore belong to some of the largest players in the capital market, routing huge sums of money into the economy.
 But data about these investments are hard to obtain and information about the pension market is essentially closed off  to the public.
 We wanted to create a greater awareness to what’s going on with our money.

-Every quarter, hundreds of pension funds are each required to publish their asset allocations.
+Every quarter, hundreds of pension funds are required to publish their asset allocations.
 This means that the data about each fund's investment policy are available.
 But no one aggregates these data to allow for higher-level analyses, making it nearly impossible to understand this market’s behavior.
 We believed that there are groups of people – reporters, researchers, bloggers and activists – who would be interested in digging into aggregate data if they were made readily available.
 At Open Pension, we do just that: we collect the quarterly reports from each of these funds and aggregate them into a single, clean and standardized database.

 ### The team and our work schedule